LMLK-seal/dev-starter/README.md

 ## 🎯 Usage

-Open and run the script from your project directory.
+Open and run the script ran.py from your project directory.

 ### What happens next:
 1. 🖥️ Opens a new terminal window
 2. 🏃 Runs `npm run dev` in that terminal
 3. ⏳ Waits for the development server to start
 4. 🌐 Automatically opens your browser to `http://localhost:5173`

+Open and run the script run2.py from your project directory.

+### What happens next:
+1. 📝 Checks if dependencies are installed (node_modules).
+2. 🔧 Runs npm install if necessary.
+3. 🖥️ Opens a new terminal window
+4. 🏃 Runs `npm run dev` in that terminal
+5. ⏳ Waits for the development server to start
+6. 🌐 Automatically opens your browser to `http://localhost:5173`

 ## ⚙️ Configuration